bscs-dev-team/fs-vis-click/README.md

 ## Deploy

-This will deploy to GitHub Pages at `https://bscs-dev-team.github.io/fs-vis-click/`

 ```bash
 npm run deploy
 ```

+This will deploy to GitHub Pages at `https://bscs-dev-team.github.io/fs-vis-click/`

+(For the first time deploying you might have to run `npm run predeploy` first?)